 As the Claire Lilienthal Garden Educator, you will lead garden-based science and environmental literacy education at the Madison Campus and work with students in grades K-2.
 The educator must be committed to social justice and have cultivated or be willing to cultivate cultural competence and humility.

-The position starts on January 10th, 2020 and ends on June 30, 2021, with the summer months of July and August off between program cycles.
+The position starts in January 2020 and ends on June 30, 2021, with the summer months of July and August off between program cycles.
 During the school year, Mondays through Thursdays are dedicated to teaching in the outdoor classroom at your school site and guiding science, sustainability, and other efforts with the community.
 Two Fridays a month are designated for professional development through the Climate Corps Education Outside program, which includes formal learning workshops offered within three content strands (garden-based education, leadership for community engagement, and horticulture and garden design), peer coaching, and administration time.
 The remaining two Fridays per month, this fellow is expected to be onsite, working remotely or at external professional development events in order to fulfill the AmeriCorps hours requirement for this position.
 There are occasional extended and weekend hours dedicated to service, schoolyard workdays, and community events.
 This position is provided by Bay Area Community Resources (BACR), and will be supervised by Strategic Energy Innovations, the nonprofit leading the Climate Corps Education Outside program.
 This AmeriCorps member will dedicate 900 hours per service term to their site.

 Depending on your school placement, you may work to steward and strengthen a garden program that has already been created at your site or you may work to help create something new.
 This might mean creating an edible garden from scratch, determining what elements are necessary to make the space a functional outdoor classroom, procuring tools, and/or continuing to maintain and enhance an existing school garden.
 Get ready to get your hands dirty!

 Claire Lilienthal Garden Educator Commitment